astra-vision/MaterialPalette/README.md

     ```
     git clone https://github.com/astra-vision/MaterialPalette.git
     ```
-    The repo can also be download as a zip [here](https://github.com/astra-vision/MaterialPalette/archive/refs/heads/master.zip).
+    The repo can also be downloaded as a zip [here](https://github.com/astra-vision/MaterialPalette/archive/refs/heads/master.zip).

  2. Create a conda environment with the dependencies.
     ```